GuiRojas/playlist-generator/README.md

-* if path is not provided, file path will be used
+* if path is not provided, current directory will be used